-Section 2 - Accounting Statements 2017/18 for
+Section 2 - Accounting Statements 2018/19 for

-KINLET PARISH COUNCIL
+KIMLET PARISH COUNCIL

-Year ending Notes and guidance 31 March 2017 £ 31 March 2018 £ Please round all figures to nearest £1.
+The state of the s Year e nding Notes and guidance SUD CIR 31 March 2018 £ 31 March 2019 £ Please round all figures to nearest £1.
 Do not leave any boxes blank and report £0 or Nil balances.
 All figures must agree to underlying financial records.
-Balances brought forward 25817 27828 Total balances and reserves at the beginning of the year as recorded in the financial records.
+Balances brought forward 27828 26021 Total balances and reserves at the beginning of the year as recorded in the financial records.
 Value must agree to Box 7 of previous year.
-2. (+) Precept or Rates and Levies 7460 8128 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
+2. (+) Precept or Rates and Levies 8128 8841 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
 Exclude any grants received.
-3. (+) Total other receipts 2716 1665 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
+3. (+) Total other receipts 1665 582 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
 Include any grants received.
-4. (-) Staff costs 3297 3237 Total expenditure or payments made to and on behalf of all employees.
+4. (-) Staff costs 3237 3430 Total expenditure or payments made to and on behalf of all employees.
 Include salaries and wages, PAYE and NI (employees and employers), pension contributions and employment expenses.
-5. (-) Loan interest/capital repayments N.A.
-H.A.
-Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any 6. (-) All other payments 5368 8363 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
-7. (=) Balances carried forward 27828 26021 Total balances and reserves at the end of the year.
+5. (-) Loan interest/capital repayments H.A.
+N. A Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any) 6. (-) All other payments 8363 8024 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
+7. (=) Balances carried forward 26021 23990 Total balances and reserves at the end of the year.
 Must equal (1+2+3) - (4+5+6).
-Total value of cash and short term investments 27828 26021 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
-Total fixed assets plus long term investments and assets 11370 11370 The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
-10. Total borrowings H.A.
-H.A.
-The outstanding capital balance as at 31 March of all loa from third parties (including PWLB).
-(For Local Councils Only) Disclosure note re Trust funds (including charitable) Yes No The Council acts as sole trustee for and is responsible for managing Trust funds or assets. / N.B.
+Total value of cash and short term investments 26021 23990 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
+9. Total fixed assets plus long term investments and assets 11370 11370 The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
+10. Total borrowings M. A. M.A.
+The outstanding capital balance as at 31 March of all loans from third parties (including PWLB).
+11. (For Local Councils Only) Disclosure note re Trust funds (including charitable) Yes No The Council as a body corporate acts as sole trustee for and is responsible for managing Trust funds or assets. / N.B.
 The figures in the accounting statements above do not include any Trust transactions.